MEHALSAKTHI/Employee-Manager/README.md

 Details of Employees like biodata, attendance and salary can be organised in a clear and safe way.

-Storing, Updating, Deleting and Viewing all these data is well managed but light weight software frameworks.
+Storing, Updating, Deleting and Viewing all these data is well managed by light weight software frameworks.

 Advanced Framewroks used here serve the purpose of efficient & quick functioning.